jfabello/gc-platform-api-client/docs/classes/coaching-api.md

 - [`getCoachingAppointmentStatuses`](#getcoachingappointmentstatuses) - Get the list of status changes for a coaching appointment.
 - [`getCoachingNotification`](#getcoachingnotification) - Get an existing notification
 - [`getCoachingNotifications`](#getcoachingnotifications) - Retrieve the list of your notifications.
+- [`getCoachingScheduleslotsJob`](#getcoachingscheduleslotsjob) - Retrieve the status of the job for the slots where a coaching appointment can be scheduled.
 - [`patchCoachingAppointment`](#patchcoachingappointment) - Update an existing appointment
 - [`patchCoachingAppointmentAnnotation`](#patchcoachingappointmentannotation) - Update an existing annotation.
 - [`patchCoachingAppointmentStatus`](#patchcoachingappointmentstatus) - Update the status of a coaching appointment